rashmi0852/Heath_insurance_cost_predictor/README.md

 ## Data

 The Health Insurance Cost Predictor uses a dataset containing historical health insurance cost data.
-The dataset is included in the project under the `data` directory.
+The dataset `insurance.csv` is included in the project under the project directory.

 ## Model